dracula/lcd-smartie/README.md

 ## Install

-Place the comntents of the Dracula folder into your LCD Smartie Skins subfolder.
+Place the the Dracula folder into your LCD Smartie Skins subfolder.
 Go to LCD Smartie setup > Miscellaneus > Select Dracula > Apply Enjoy